Unifying the Dynkin and Lebesgue-Stieltjes formulae: Markov additive with finite state space modulation

 If in addition $g_x(x,y)$ and $\int_{\mathbb{R}}(g(x+z,y)-g(x,y))^2\nu_i(dz)$ are bounded on $B$ from Assumption~\ref{AU3} for each $1\le i\le K$, then the assumptions and hence the conclusions of Lemma~\ref{C} hold for each coordinate of $\mathbf{M}$. \end{Corollary}

-We note that a special case of this last result was introduced in \cite{ak2000} for the case where $Y$ is one dimensional and continuous, $g(x,y)=e^{\alpha(x+y)}$ under various restrictions on $\alpha$ (depending on whether the L\'evy processes involved are general, spectrally positive or spectrally negative).
+We note that a special case of this last result was introduced in \cite{ak2000} for the case where $Y$ is one dimensional and continuous, $g(x,y)=e^{\alpha(x+y)}$ under various restrictions on $\alpha$ (depending on whether the L\'evy processes involved are general, spectrally positive with nonnegative jumps at state change epochs or spectrally negative with nonpositive jumps at state chage epochs).
 In this case it is easy to check that

 where

 and

 are the L\'evy exponents.